The Best Foreign Festive Films to Watch This Christmas

 BEST FOR: The Fairytale lover

-Think Cinderella, except better.
+Think Cinderella, but better.
 This 1973 film, originally released in both Czech and German (Drei Haselnüsse für Aschenbrödel), is a seasonal tradition in Eastern Europe.
 The film is broadcast every Christmas Eve in Norway, Switzerland, Germany, Russia, Poland, Slovakia, Ukraine and the Czech Republic.
 The story follows the popularly-known narrative of poor Cinderella being kept from the king’s ball by her stepmother, but ultimately finding her Prince Charming.
 The most notable change is that instead of a Fairy Godmother, three hazelnuts grant Cinderella’s wishes.
 Tři Oříšky pro Popelku is perfect for those looking for a real feel-good film this holiday.

 Joyeux Noël (Merry Christmas)